srijan-paul/srijan-paul.github.io/src/content/blog/monparsing.md

 Thus, we return a pair containing the parse result `a`, and the unconsumed string that can be used by subsequent parsers.

-We could have used the `type` keyword let `Parser` be an alias for `String -> [(a, String)]`, but having a unique data type has the advantage that it can be turned into a typeclass instance, which we'll do later on.
+We could have used the `type` keyword let `Parser` be an alias for `String -> [(a, String)]`, but having a unique data type lends us the ability to instantiate it as a typeclass, which we'll do later on.

 ## Baby parsers

 We can start by describing some basic parsers that do very little work.
 A `result` parser always returns the same value and doesn't touch the input string.
-{TODO@injuly: backmatter explaining how this can be written in a pointfree style using TupleSections}

 ```hs
 result :: Parser a